How To Get the Most Out of Your Day

-Bennet wasn’t really writing about time management or productivity, he was more concerned that workers where stuck in a daily grind of work and sleep i.e. they were existing not living; but his principals can be applied to us all.
+Bennet wasn’t really writing about time management or productivity, he was more concerned that workers where stuck in a daily grind of work and sleep i.e. they were existing not living, but his principals can be applied to us all.

-Bennet suggested that the workers start by taking 90 minutes of their evening 3 times a week to better themselves; either through learning an art, reading the great masters, meditating on a subject, or practising mental focus.
+Bennet suggested that the workers start by taking 90 minutes of their evening 3 times a week to better themselves; either through learning an art, reading the great masters, meditating on a subject, or practicing mental focus.
 We’ll talk about mental focus later but his first point is to start small, 90 minutes 3 times a week is a (hopefully) small enough target for anyone to achieve rather than trying to do 2 or 3 hours every night, which could learn to burnout and frustration.

 Bennet’s tips for developing mental focus are quite practical and beneficial in surprising ways.
-He says that when you leave your house (are between places) you should focus your mind on a single topic and every time your mind strays from this topic to refocus your mind back onto it.
+He said that when you leave your house (are commuting between places) you should focus your mind on a single topic and every time your mind strays from this topic to refocus your mind back onto it.

-Not only will this train your mind for immense focus in your work and life it will also sharpen your mind as it is the basic technique of deep meditation outlined by Yogani in his book with the exception that Yogani uses a word or Mantra, not a subject.
+Not only will this train your mind for immense focus in your work and life it will also sharpen your mind as it is the basic technique of deep meditation outlined by Yogani with the exception that Yogani uses a word or Mantra, not a subject.
 So you could also get all the health benefits from that.

-Behavioral scientist James Clear argues that setting goals only projects the happiness we attain from achieving those goals into the future, and we should in fact employ a system where the object is my progress towards your goal every day or week instead of achieving it some time in the future.
+Behavioral scientist James Clear argues that setting goals only projects the happiness we attain from achieving those goals into the future, and we should in fact employ a system where the object is my progress towards your goal every day or week instead of achieving it sometime in the future.